 A · Colosseum

 G · St.Peter's and the Vatican

 However, the price payed for this operation was high: several centuries-old buildings that stood along the river banks had to be taken down, as well as the two river wharfs, Ripa Grande and Ripetta.
 And together with the buildings, also many typical views went forever lost, as can be seen in the pictures on the right.

 Even some ancient bridges, among which Sant'Angelo and Cestius (see also The Tiber Island in this section), had to be altered in order to fit the new width of the river bed, causing the loss of their original shapes and sizes.

 it clearly shows the cut through the old buildings that stood along the river

 (↑) a view of Ripetta wharf in the late 1800s, in a painting

 by E.Roesler Franz, and the same spot today (↓)

-Nevertheless, the danger has been minimized, but not completely overcome: particularly rainy seasons, possibly combined with accidents similar to the ones previously described, due to the large boats moored by the banks (picture on the left), might still cause damages to bridges and make the water level exceed the height of the walls.
+Nevertheless, the danger has been minimized, but it has not completely overcome; particularly rainy seasons, possibly combined with accidents similar to the ones previously described, which may involve large boats moored by the Tiber banks (as in the picture on the left), might still cause damages to bridges, and make the water level reach the top of the walls.

 boats stuck under the arches of Sant'Angelo Bridge, during the high water in December 2008